lewandowski/css-groundhog/src/caption/README.md

 ## Introduction
 The Groundhog **caption** component is a styled text element.
 It can hold `<a>` elements and is typically accompanied by image or illustrations.

-## Including the checkbox component
+## Including the caption component
 1. To include a caption component into your project, first create the `<img>` and `<p>` or `figcaption` elements:

 ```html